 Lack of Confidentiality

 Keep in mind that an SEC investigation, and its subpoenas, are confidential, and non-public.
 So, unless you have a legal requirement to disclose the receipt of a subpoena, the outside world, your friends, family, and competitors, do not know anything about it.

 However, if you do not respond to the subpoena, or refuse to comply, the SEC can ask a court to enforce the subpoena – to force you to comply.

-And when they do that, when they file a complaint in federal court, the investigation, and your involvement becomes a public record.
-On top of that, the SEC issues a press release, or a reporter picks up on the complaint, and now your confidential subpoena and your involvement in an SEC investigation is not only public information, it is available to anyone doing a Google search on your name.
+On top of that, the SEC issues a press release, or a reporter picks up on the complaint, and now your confidential subpoena and your involvement in an SEC investigation is not only public information, but it is also available to anyone doing a Google search on your name.

 SEC Subpoena Enforcement